 9. Ayurveda recommends ghee, applying good fats to your body, and is included in the khichadi, rice, and winter sweets to help digest.

-10. Cupa will sustain you wet, Iced coffee cuppa.
-It shouldn’t get mused.
+10. Coffee even Iced coffee.
 Do not get mused—the body temperature increases by stimulating metabolism, not the coffee’s temperature, but the caffeine.

 Keeping yourself warm in winters is necessary to protect yourself from diseases such as cough, flu, and cold.
 Having a healthy diet, including various fruits and vegetables, helps you keep warm.
 The list of foods mentioned in the article are very much useful, and they are also significant in preventing you from various diseases.
 You should include them in your regular diet to see a productive result.